biorack/metatlas/docs/Add_Atlas_to_DB.md

 5. Assign it the provided name and an auto-generated unique ID
 6. Transform the deposited atlas to a pandas dataframe for optional inspection

-Cell 5 is a timed block, and should take on the order of 1-20 minutes to complete.
-Once it is completed, note the atlas name and unique IDs for use in metabolomics analysis with metatlas workflows.
+Cell 5 is a timed block, and should take on the order of single-digit minutes to complete.
+Once completed, it will print the atlas name and unique IDs for use in metabolomics analysis with metatlas workflows.

 #### Cell 6